Welcome to today's edition of the Rush 24-7 podcast.

 You may hate that your wives nag you about it.

-You may be embarrassed to go to conventions with uh with religious people or social issue-oriented people, but you can't win the White House without them.
+You may be embarrassed to go to conventions with religious people or social issue-oriented people, but you can't win the White House without them.

-Now we've gotten to the point now where I think the Republican Party would be content to lose for as long as it takes to get rid of conservatives and the social media and the social uh movement people out of the Republican Party.
+Now, we've gotten to the point now where I think the Republican Party would be content to lose for as long as it takes to get rid of conservatives and the social media, the social movement people out of the Republican Party.

-I mean, for crying out loud, we and George Will writing a column suggesting the objective of all Republicans is to keep Trump out of the White House.
+I mean, for crying out loud, we had George Will writing a column suggesting the objective of all Republicans is to keep Trump out of the White House.

-George Will and his column actually suggested that the objective here is for Hillary Clinton to win all 50 states.
+George Will in his column actually suggested that the objective here is for Hillary Clinton to win all 50 states.

 If Trump's a nominee, the job of Republicans is to vote, make sure he doesn't get to the White House.